-- Providing administrative services to an audit client does not usually create a threat. - In addition to the specific application material in this subsection, the requirements and application material in paragraphs 600.1 to R600.10 are relevant to applying the conceptual framework when providing administrative services.
+In addition to the specific application material in this subsection, the requirements and application material in paragraphs 600.1 to 600.27 A1 are relevant to applying the conceptual framework when providing administrative services.

-- Administrative services involve assisting clients with their routine or mechanical tasks within the normal course of operations.
-Such services require little to no professional judgement and are clerical in nature. - 602.3 A2 Examples of administrative services include: - Word processing services. - Preparing administrative or statutory forms for client approval. - Submitting such forms as instructed by the client. - Monitoring statutory filing dates, and advising an audit client of those dates.
+- Administrative services involve assisting clients with their routine or mechanical tasks within the normal course of operations. - 602.2 A2 Examples of administrative services include: - Word processing or document formatting. - Preparing administrative or statutory forms for client approval. - Submitting such forms as instructed by the client. - Monitoring statutory filing dates and advising an audit client of those dates.